Perspectives and Challenges of Scaled Boolean Spintronic Circuits Based on Magnetic Tunnel Junction Transducers: Overview of the Benchmarking Strategies

-In both benchmarking exercises, we use a set of representative combinational logic circuits (Fig. 2) from the EPFL benchmarking suite\cite{Amaru15benchmark} with varying input and output bit counts and complexity levels.
-These circuits were also synthesised with a commercial software in 7nm CMOS technology \cite{raghavan2015holisitic} to compare spintronic circuits with CMOS currently in leading-edge mass production.
-The CMOS synthesis was optimised for low power and used to set targets for their spintronic counterparts.
-Both spin-transfer-torque (STT)\cite{sakhare2018enablement} and spin-orbit-torque (SOT)\cite{couet2021beol} based MTJ technologies were considered.
-The energy and delay cost of MTJ based signal writing and reading\cite{mohit} are summarised in Fig. 3.
+In both benchmarking studies, we use a collection of representative combinational logic circuits from the EPFL Combinational Benchmarking Suite (Fig. 2a) with a large variation in sizes, complexity levels, and input/output (I/O) ratios\cite{Amaru15benchmark}.
+These circuits were first synthesized with commercial software in 7nm CMOS technology to provide a comparison base of spintronic circuits with CMOS counterparts implemented in leading-edge mass production technology\cite{raghavan2015holisitic}.
+The CMOS synthesis is optimized for low-power operation and the EDP is used to set targets for their spintronic counterparts.
+As for spintronic circuit transducers, we considered state-of-art Spin-Transfer-Torque (STT)\cite{sakhare2018enablement}- and Spin-Orbit-Torque (SOT)\cite{couet2021beol}-based MTJ technologies.
+The energy and delay of individual MTJ’s writing and reading\cite{mohit} are summarized in Fig. 2b.